-From Table 4, it can be seen that the mean values of impact load, at all conveyor belts velocities, recorded by PMS-60 is 41.07 N and this value for the AMU is 45.92 N, shows that AMU, recorded the average impact loads higher than (1.11 times) the PMS-60 sensor.
+From Table 4, it can be seen that the mean values of impact load, at all conveyor belts velocities, recorded by

+PMS-60 is 41.07 N and this value for the AMU is 45.92 N, which shows that AMU, recorded the average impact loads higher than (1.11 times) the PMS-60 sensor.

-Table 4.
-The values of the impact loads recorded by detecting devices at different conveyor belts velocities impact loads to potatoes increased with increase in conveyor belts running velocity.
-From Table 5 it is seen that the effect of all belts velocity levels differed at 5% level of significance except for the belts running velocities of 0.55 and 0.65 m/s.
+Table 5 shows the result of Duncan Multiple Range Tests (DMRT) on the effect of conveyor belts running velocity on the impact loads to potatoes.
+From the table, it can be seen that the impact loads to potatoes increased with an increase in conveyor belts running velocity.
+From Table 5 it is seen that the effects of all belts velocity levels differed at 5% level of significance except for the belts running velocities of 0.55 and 0.65 m/s.
 This shows that the effect of belts velocity 0.65 m/s on the impact loads to potatoes is not significantly different from that of the 0.55 m/s belts velocity.